lucy-sha512/archethic-docs/docs/learn/sharding/beacon-chain.md

 title: Beacon Chain
 ---

-The "Sharding" mechanism is being used by Archethic Blockchain to provide scalability in terms of storage and validation.

-However, a "Beacon Chain" is employed to maintain a global synchronization and reference because it is impossible to know all the transactions in a well-distributed network with well-sharded nodes.

 ## Concepts

-`Beacon Chain` is used as tracer/marker of a global state but to face some scalability issues, Archethic Blockchain is using `Sharding` also for the `BeaconChain`.
+`Beacon Chain` is used as a tracer/marker of a global state but faces some scalability issues.

-This means that the `Beacon Chain` is sharded and divided into a `subset` defined by the transaction's address and a given date.
+ Arch Ethic Blockchain uses `Sharding` for the `BeaconChain` as well.
+Eventually, `Beacon Chain` is sharded and divided into a `subset` defined by the transaction's address and a given date.

 For example, a transaction's address starting by `0F` for a given day, will not be stored on the same subset as a transaction's address starting by `9F` for the same day.